MLB Hot Stove: Why a Mike Trout free agent bidding war could've topped $600M

 Milwaukee Brewers

 Clearly a team on the rise, and even with top prospect Lewis Brinson ready to take over center field, you don't pass up a chance to sign a guy like Trout.
 The question is whether the Brewers could afford him.
 They did make a nine-figure offer to CC Sabathia back in the day, though the offer wasn't large enough to warrant serious consideration given what else was out there.
-If Milwaukee could make it work financially, gosh, they'd be quite a fit for Trout.
+If Milwaukee could make it work financially, gosh, they would be quite a fit for Trout.

 Cleveland Indians

 On one hand, the Indians are a legitimate World Series contender whose window won't get any more open than it is right now.
 On the other hand, the Indians are not a big payroll team.
 They were 17th in payroll on Opening Day 2017 and don't seem to have the ability to go much higher.
-Remember, they had to wait for Edwin Encarnacion's market to collapse before joining the fray.
-Maybe they could convince Trout to take a high salary one-year contract ($50 million?)?
+They had to wait for Edwin Encarnacion's market to collapse before joining the fray.
+Maybe they could convince Trout to take a high-salary one-year contract ($50 million?)?
 I don't see it.
-The financials would've been a very real obstacle for the Tribe.
+The financials would've been a very real obstacle for Cleveland.

 Baltimore Orioles

 If the O's were to give out a massive contract this offseason, it would go to Manny Machado, not Trout.
-Baltimore went 75-87 this year and their pitching is a mess.
-Even if they could make it work financially, it's hard to think Trout would seriously consider joining the Orioles given the other available options.
+Baltimore went 75-87 this year and its pitching is a mess.
+Even if the Orioles could make it work financially, it's hard to think Trout would seriously consider joining this team given the other available options.

 Detroit Tigers

 One thing we know for sure is that the Tigers will spend money when they deem it appropriate or necessary.
 Paying Trout isn't the problem.
 The team's 64-98 record in 2017 and their status as a deep rebuilder is.
 Unless the Tigers make the largest offer and Trout's top priority is money, it's hard to see a fit here.
-It wouldn't be unprecedented for the game's best player to sign with a last place team as a free agent -- A-Rod did it when he signed with the Rangers -- but I wouldn't expect it.
+It wouldn't be unprecedented for the game's best player to sign with a last-place team as a free agent -- A-Rod did it when he signed with the Rangers -- but I wouldn't expect it.

 Minnesota Twins

-The Byron Buxton-Eddie Rosario-Max Kepler outfield is young an exciting, but I don't think Minnesota would let any of those guys stand in the way of signing Trout.
+The Byron Buxton-Eddie Rosario-Max Kepler outfield is young and exciting, but I don't think Minnesota would let any of those guys stand in the way of signing Trout.
 The Twins are a team on the rise too.
-They shocked the world and went to the postseason this year.
+They shocked the world and went to the postseason this season.
 The issue here is money.
 Could the Twins afford Trout?
 The Joe Mauer deal shows they can spend big on occasion.
 Would they really be able to win a bidding war for Trout though?

 Long shots

-Never say never ... but never.
+Never say never ... but, never.
 These teams would've had basically zero chance to sign Trout had he become a free agent this winter.

 Oakland Athletics

-Can't afford him, the ballpark situation is terrible, and they've finished in last place each of the last three years.
+Can't afford him, the ballpark situation is terrible and they've finished in last place the past three years.
 Other than that, the A's have a great chance to land Trout!

 Miami Marlins